5-choosability of graphs with crossings far apart: The proof of Theorem

-Now, the case when (R1) holds is handled in the same way as the case when $uv$ was not crossed.
-If (R3) holds, then we let $G'_1=G_1+uw$ with the list assignment obtained from $L$ by removing $c$ from the list of $u$ (note that $|L(u)|\neq 1$ by \refclaim{cl-nopcr}); we may need to add an edge incident with $u$ to $M$ in order to satisfy (M).
-If (R4) holds and $|L(x)|=5$, then let $G'_1=G_1$ with the list assignment obtained by removing $c$ from the lists of $x$ and $v$ (and adding $x$ to $N$).
-In all the cases, $G'_1$ satisfies the assumptions of the theorem.
-Indeed, (P) is trivial, since $u\not\in V(P)$ by \refclaim{cl-nopcr}.
-Similarly, (T) follows by \refclaim{cl-nochord} and \refclaim{cl-no3inp}.
-Finally, (O) holds since by the distance condition, we could only create \ob{M1}, \ob{M2}, \ob{N1}, \ob{N2} or \ob{N3}, and each of them is excluded by \refclaim{cl-nochord} or \refclaim{cl-no3inp}.
-Therefore, $G'_1$ contradicts the minimality of $G$, since its coloring would extend to an $L$-coloring of $G$.
+If (R4) holds and $|L(x)|=5$, then let $G'_1=G_1$ with the list assignment $L_1$ obtained by removing $c$ from the lists of $x$ and $v$, let $N_1=(N\cap V(G_1))\cup\{x\}$ and let $M_1=M\cap E(G_1)$.
+In all the cases, $B'_1=(G'_1,P,N_1,M_1,L_1)$ is a valid target.
+Indeed, all the conditions except for (P), (T), and (O) are easy to argue.
+(P) holds since $u\not\in V(P)$ by Lemma~\ref{lemma-cl-nopcr}.
+Similarly, (T) follows by Lemmas~\ref{lemma-cl-nochord} and \ref{lemma-cl-no3inp}.
+Finally, (O) holds since by the distance condition for $B$, we could only create \ob{M1} or \ob{M2} if (R3) holds, and \ob{N1}, \ob{N2}, or \ob{N3} if (R4) holds, and each of them is excluded by Lemma~\ref{lemma-cl-nochord} or \ref{lemma-cl-no3inp}, or by the condition $|L(u)| \neq 3$.
+However, any $L_1$-coloring of $G'_1$ would extend to an $L$-coloring of $G$, and thus $B'_1$ is a counterexample contradicting the minimality of $B$.